oils-for-unix/oils/doc/ysh-help.md

     pp proc  # print all procs and their doc comments

-    var x = %(one two)
+    var x = :| one two |
-    pp .cell x  # print a cell, which is a location for a value
+    pp cell x  # print a cell, which is a location for a value

-The `.cell` action starts with `.` to indicate that its format is unstable.

 ### Handle Errors